One of my earliest SEO wins involves a tale of two sites.

 Then I did a crawl.
 I realized that all the internal links were redirects.
 It was nearly invisible to the naked eye because it only involved a trailing slash at the end of every web address.
 Menus, direct links to other pages, and so forth: all of them lacked a slash at the end of the URL, and all of them redirected.

 So I fixed it.

-Then, after 2+ years of struggle, I watched site #2 blow site #1 out of the water, ranking on every expensive telecom/managed services query from "dedicated servers" to "[CITYNAME] colocation" and beyond.
+Then, after 2+ years of struggle, I watched site #2 blow site #1 out of the water.
+Practically overnight, it was ranking #1 on every expensive telecom-related search query that I was after.
+From "dedicated servers" to "[CITYNAME] colocation" and beyond.

-From that point on, fixing redirects seemed to be one of my most reliable SEO magic tricks ever.
+From that point on, fixing redirects seemed to be one of the most reliable SEO magic tricks in my playbook.

 Why Did That Work?

 Almost nothing in SEO happens in a vacuum, so we're never certain.
 Then, my uneducated guess was just that I was signaling that I was a more attentive website-keeper.

 As I've leveled up my SEO skills, I learned that Google had told all of us, as direct as can be, that PageRank "decays".

 This occurs through what Google's own patent filings describe as "the dampening factor".